Relationship Needs: Polyamory & Casual Sex

 Sexual Variety

 Interest in polyamory often comes from a dominant need for Variety.
-I concede that it serves this need well in the short term, but with a number of long term caveats.
-This might make practicing the Kama Sutra a better way to experience variety.
+It serves this need well in the short term, but with a number of long term caveats and risks.

-The first caveat is expense.
+The first caveat of polyamory for variety is the expense.
 Maintaining and prospecting relationships costs time, energy, and money.
-This places individuals in cycles of emotional highs and lows that cause apathy, obscure good partners, and contribute to psychological degeneration characterized by noncommittal behavior, exploitation of others, emotional volatility, narcissism, and deception.
-Financial resources and time are lost in the pre-sex dating process, money for activities, and doctor bills for well, you know.
-Restraining orders.
-Pregnancies.
-Disease.
+Financial resources and time are lost in the pre-sex dating process, money for activities, and bills for sexually transmitted diseases, restraining orders, pregnancies, etc. Variety can place individuals in cycles of emotional highs and lows that cause apathy, obscure good partners, and contribute to psychological degeneration characterized by noncommittal behavior, exploitation of others, emotional volatility, narcissism, and deception.

-The second caveat is frequency, which is the expense of effort applied to time.
-The opposite pole of variety’s new experiences is the reliable consistency of a committed relationship.
-Logically and according to data, committed couples have sex far more frequently than individuals outside of consistent relationships, simply because prospecting and maintaining variety takes a lot of additional effort and mental resource.
+The second caveat is frequency.
+New experiences sacrifice the reliable consistency of a committed relationship.
+Logically, and according to data, committed couples have sex more frequently than individuals outside of committed relationships, simply because prospecting and maintaining new relationships takes a lot of additional effort and mental resource.

 The third caveat is damage to group norms.
-Angelenos are acutely aware of how a desire for variety harms dating culture by overpromising, ghosting, boasting, and acting in a flighty, noncommittal, and exploitative manner.
-This causes others to be distrustful and punitive, even towards good and well-meaning individuals.
-We therefore misinterpret busyness as avoidance, consideration as sarcasm, interest as neediness, and love as manipulation.
+Angelenos are acutely aware of how a desire for variety harms dating culture by overpromising, ghosting, boasting, fawning, undercomitting, and exploiting.
+This causes others to be distrustful and punitive, even towards good and well-meaning individuals, misreading cues.
+We misinterpret busy-ness as avoidance games, consideration as sarcasm, interest as neediness, and genuine connected as love-bombing manipulations.

 Consistent Sex